TranBC’s Fab Four: How We Prioritize the Projects We Do

 With potential new projects, there’s an addition to our fab four factors – that’s cost-sharing.
 Local government, industry and developers sometimes want to partner up on mutually beneficial improvements, and that can propel new projects forward.
 Also, the federal government might contribute to projects that improve routes for trade with Asia, enhance national highways like the Trans-Canada, smooth border crossings or spur job growth.

-Collaboration Brings it All Together
+Collaboration Brings It All Together

 Whether it’s rehabilitation work or building new projects, project selection involves a lot of communication and analysis.
-There are tens of thousands of kilometres of B.C. roads, bridges, guardrails, signs, ditches, culverts and other structures that make up the circulatory system of the province.
+There are tens of thousands of kilometres of BC roads, bridges, guardrails, signs, ditches, culverts and other structures that make up the circulatory system of the province.
 So, it’s not always simple to choose which projects will receive funding from our budget – which like everyone’s – has limits.

-Working to improve Highway #1We look at what’s down the road for rehabilitation and what’s ahead for new projects, across the province and regionally.
+We look at what’s down the road for rehabilitation and what’s ahead for new projects, across the province and regionally.
 Knowing what’s on the drawing board for new infrastructure, in one location, may shape the work for rehabilitation there.
 For example, there might be a two-lane road due for repaving in two years, which is also targeted for expansion to four lanes within the next three to four years.
 In this case, the repaving may be postponed until the four-lane expansion is underway, and the funds that were set aside for repaving will be used elsewhere.

 Developing our plans is complex – as we work to ensure that roads can be driven as safely as possible, highways support the movement of commercial traffic, travel time is kept reasonable and public concerns are addressed.
 But our “fab four” ensure we’re picking our projects with purpose.